bigbluebutton/bbb-install/README.md

 ## Getting ready
-Before running `bbb-install.sh`, we _strongly_ recommend that you
+Before running `bbb-install.sh`, we _strongly_ recommend that you:

-  * read through all the documentation in this page,
+  * Read through all the documentation in this page
-  * ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
+  * Ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements)
-  * configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server.
+  * Configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server.

 To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
 Once purchased, you'll use the web tools provided by the DNS provider to create an `A Record` that resolves to the public IP address of your BigBlueButton server.
 (Check the DNS provider's documentation for details on how to setup the `A Record`.)

-With a FQDN domain name place, you can then pass a few additional parameters to `bbb-install.sh` to have it
+With a FQDN domain name place, you can then pass a few additional parameters to `bbb-install.sh` to have it:

-  * request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt), and (optionally)
+  * Request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt), and (optionally)
-  * install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to setup rooms, hold online sessions, and manage recordings.
+  * Install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to setup rooms, hold online sessions, and manage recordings.
 (Greenlight also lets you, the administrator, manage user accounts within Greenlight).

-Once the BigBlueButton server is configured with an TLS/SSL certificate, your users can use FireFox and Chrome (recommend browsers) to access and share their audio, video, and screen in a BigBlueButton session via WebRTC.
+Once the BigBlueButton server is configured with an TLS/SSL certificate, your users can use FireFox and Chrome (recommended browsers) to access and share their audio, video, and screen in a BigBlueButton session via WebRTC.

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at [https://ubuntu.bigbluebutton.org/bbb-install.sh](https://ubuntu.bigbluebutton.org/bbb-install.sh).

 ### Server choices

-There are many hosting companies that can provide you either virtual and dedicated servers to run BigBlueButton.
+There are many hosting companies that can provide you virtual and dedicated servers to run BigBlueButton.
 We list a few popular choices below.
 Note: We are not making any recommendations here, just listing some of the more popular choices.

 For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 16.04 64-bit and a single public IP address (no firewall).
 [Hetzner](https://hetzner) offers dedicated servers with single IP address.